shaki150697/web3-resources/README.md

 - [Chainlist](https://github.com/DefiLlama/chainlist) - Chainlist is a list of EVM networks.
 Users can use the information to connect their wallets and Web3 middleware providers to the appropriate Chain ID and Network ID to connect to the correct chain.
 - [blockchain-cli](https://github.com/0xs34n/blockchain-cli) - A minimal blockchain command-line interface.

+## Test blockchain networks

+- [Ganache](https://trufflesuite.com/ganache/) - Quickly fire up a personal Ethereum blockchain which you can use to run tests, execute commands, and inspect state while controlling how the chain operates.

 ## Blockchain explorers

 - [Blockscout](https://github.com/blockscout/blockscout) - Blockchain explorer for Ethereum based network and a tool for inspecting and analyzing EVM based blockchains.

 ## Languages

-- [Solidity](https://github.com/stars/karooolis/lists/web3-tools#:~:text=2%20weeks%20ago-,ethereum%20/%20solidity,-Starred) - Solidity, the Smart Contract Programming Language.
+- [Solidity](https://soliditylang.org/) - Solidity, the Smart Contract Programming Language.
+- [Vyper](https://vyper.readthedocs.io/en/stable/) - Vyper is a contract-oriented, pythonic programming language that targets the Ethereum Virtual Machine (EVM).

 ## Documentation